Posted in: BBC, TV | Tagged: ,

 "This is A Bit Awkward – I Think I Might Have Just Solved a Murder"

 The main draw of Ludwig is the comedy of watching Mitchell as a fake cop constantly in a panic since stepping out of his house is already a panic-inducing prospect.
 Anna Maxwell Martin injects a subtly wacky screwball energy into her performance as the laser-focused Lucy, who's so obsessed with solving her husband's disappearance that she gets annoyed that John keeps going off course to solve murders.
-Both Mitchell and Martin can make the most ordinary lines funny, and when they're in a scene together, the comic contrast between his constant near-panic and her unwavering eagerness.
+Both Mitchell and Martin can make the most ordinary lines funny, and when they're in a scene together, the comic contrast between his constant near-panic and her unwavering eagerness makes the show sing.
 John loses his anxiety when he gets in the groove of solving a murder entirely through logic, amazing his police colleagues, and becoming so matter-of-fact that his off-hand remarks also become hilarious.

 How Soon Before a US Network Remakes This?